Ideas and Plans

 The only alteration to the bottle is to paint it black with a flat, non toxic, heat-resistant paint that is sold for use on Barbecue grills and such.

-This paint can be found at many hardware and home improvement stores or online at such retailers as: www.monstermarketplace.com
+This paint can be found at many hardware and home improvement stores or at online retailers.

 The solar cooker black paint can also be used to touch up scratches and nicks on the insides of your box cookers, such as the SOS Sport Solar oven and the GSO (Global Sun Oven) and others.